+Even the most experienced grower may be overlooking one of the most important elements of grow room cleanliness.
 Did you know that on average, the human eye can't see particles that are smaller than 50 to 60 microns?
-The size of most grow room contaminates are 1 micron or larger.
+The size of most grow room contaminants are 1 micron or larger.

-While carbon filters are excellent for odor control, they don't effectively capture small airborne contaminants that can damage and destroy entire crops.
+Bacteria, pollen, powdery mildew, and mold are introduced to indoor grow rooms through the air and while carbon filters are excellent for odor control, they don't effectively capture small airborne contaminants that can damage and even destroy crops.
 Because of this, air quality ends up being the most overlooked detail in a grow room and is simultaneously responsible for the highest number of total loss crops.

 As the cannabis industry continues to advance so does growing knowledge and many serious growers are investing in grow room air filtration systems or air scrubbers to ensure their cannabis is top-of-the-line.
 The initial cost of an air cleaning system can range anywhere between $400 and $4000 based on the measurements of the grow room and the grower's main concerns.
 While there's no doubt that an air filtration system is a large investment, it has proven to continuously pay for itself through years of plant protection.

 ✓ Effective ventilation will stop insects from breeding